jackrosenthal/kajiki/docs/migrating_from_genshi.rst

 Migrating from Genshi
 ======================================

-FastPt uses syntax derived from the syntax of Genshi.
+Kajiki uses syntax derived from the syntax of Genshi.
 In particular, the following directives are supported, with semantics intended to be nearly identical to those of Genshi_.